brjezierski/mindex-java-code-challenge/README.md

 ## Delivery
 Please upload your results to a publicly accessible Git repo.
 Free ones are provided by Github and Bitbucket.

+## Task 1

+I added additional classes:
+data/ReportingStructure.java
+service/ReportingStructureService.java
+service/impl/ReportingStructureServiceImpl.java
+controller/ReportingStructureConroller.java

+In order to provide the right structure within the MVC framework for the new type.
+The core method is recursive getDirectReports(Employee) in ReportingStructure.java.
+It recursively explores all the reports of the root employer, as well as the reports of the root's reports and so on.
+While exploring it increments a global counter numberOfReports.

+It can be tested with http://localhost:8080/reporting-structure/16a596ae-edd3-4847-99fe-c4518e82c86f

+## Task 2

+I added additional classes:
+data/Compensation.java
+dao/EmployeeRepository.java
+service/CompensationService.java
+service/impl/CompensationServiceImpl.java
+controller/CompensationConroller.java
+DataBootstrap.java

+## Testing

+In DataBootstrapTest.java I added a JUnit Test for retrieving a Compensation object for John Lennon from json.
+The Test has been passed.